 What is HotDog Patient Warming?

-The Most Advanced Temperature Management System Ever
+The Most Advanced Temperature Management System Ever, Now with an Integrated Return Electrode

 HotDog Delivers the ABCs of Patient Warming